Healthy Homes Assessment Upper Hutt

 Home Assessments Upper Hutt for Rental Properties

-There are a myriad of concerns to check during a home assessment to see if your rental property is in compliance with all the basic requirements of Healthy Homes Standard.
+There are many things to be able to examine when conducting the home evaluation to determine if your rental property is in compliance with the minimal requirements of the Healthy Homes Standards.
 There are a few examples:

 • Does the home have adequate ventilation?
 This includes extractor fans?

-The consequences of not having an Healthy home in relation to The Residential Tenancies Act and consequently being on the wrong side of the Tenancy services ruling could be significant for landlords and property managers.
-For expert advice, call today to book your rental property house evaluation.
+The consequences of not having the Healthy home in relation to regulations under the Residential Tenancies Act and consequently being on the wrong side of an ruling on tenancy services ruling can have a significant impact for property owners and landlords.
+For expert guidance, contact us today to schedule your rental property house evaluation.

 home assessments for rental properties